Yanko Rusev

 Yanko Rusev (Янко Русев, born 1 December 1958) is a former Olympic weightlifter for Bulgaria.

 In 1993 he was elected member of the International Weightlifting Federation Hall of Fame.
-He was named the 1981 Athlete of the Year for Bulgaria.
+He was named the 1981 Sportsman of the Year for Bulgaria.
 In 2019 he was awarded the highest state award of Bulgaria in the field of sport - the Wreath of the winner.
+Rusev is an Olympic, five-time world and five-time European champion and multiple world record holder.
+He is the winner of the World Cup in 1981 and a gold medalist in cat.
+67.5 at the strongest competition in the world in 1984 - the Friendship Games.
+Yanko is a three-time Balkan champion and a four-time champion of Bulgaria.
+Rusev is also world and European junior champion.
+He was named the BTA Best Balkan Athlete of the Year in 1979.

 Early life

-He was born on December 1, 1958 in Ivanski, Shumen.
+He was born on December 1, 1958, in Ivanski, Shumen.
 At 15, he attempted to enter the sport school "Olympian Hopes" (Олимпийски Hадежди) in Sofia, but was turned down on the grounds that he was a "hopeless" weightlifter.

 Training

 Rusev first began training for soccer and wrestling.
 Afterwards, he took an interest in weightlifting.
 During his education at 19, Ivan Abadzhiev noticed him, and soon Rusev was weightlifting in the world games at Stuttgart, and won a silver medal.